alemart/encantar-js/README.md

 ## Why use encantAR.js?

+* **Wide compatibility:** encantAR.js runs in all modern web browsers.
+It's built from scratch using standard web technologies.
+No need of AR-capable devices.
+* **Fast and powerful:** encantAR.js is GPU-accelerated.
+It uses WebGL2 and WebAssembly for turbocharged performance.
-* **No need to download apps!** encantAR.js is a WebAR engine: it runs in web browsers.
+* **No need to download apps:** encantAR.js is a WebAR engine.
 Users can access the AR experiences immediately.
-* **Easy to get started!** encantAR.js can be used with a `<script>` tag in your page.
+* **Easy to get started:** encantAR.js can be used with a `<script>` tag in your page.
 A static HTML page is enough to get started.
-* **Fast and powerful!** encantAR.js is GPU-accelerated.
-It uses WebGL2 and WebAssembly for turbocharged performance.
-* **Fully standalone!** encantAR.js is built from scratch using standard web technologies.
-No need for additional hardware or software!
-* **Free and open-source!** Get started right away!

 ## Browser compatibility